 If we use your information for a reason other than to further an employment contract (for example given the importance of staff and property security, CCTV cameras are an effective way to protect our staff against assault and harassment and prevent property related crimes.
 Business security passes provide an additional defence against intruders), then we generally do this based on our legitimate business interests.
 Before doing this, though, we will always carefully consider and balance any potential effects on you and your rights, to ensure that we do not infringe your reasonable expectation of privacy.
 We have a Legitimate Interests Policy that sets out how this information will be handled.

 We have a duty of care towards you and your colleagues and obligations under health and safety legislation.
 We may request staff to undertake lateral flow tests before attending the workplace.
 Such requests, in consultation with you, will be dealt with on a case by case basis, dictated by fact specific circumstances, such as the nature of your work and any evidence on the necessity of testing in the particular environment.

-Data processor - we have a shared service arrangement with Mid Kent Services (hosted by Maidstone Borough Council) to provide our payroll service.
+Data processors - we have a shared service arrangement with Mid Kent Services (hosted by Maidstone Borough Council) to provide our payroll service.
 Mid Kent Services is our data processor.
-It is only permitted to process your personal information in accordance with our written instructions.

 - Health Assured – our employee assistance programme

 - BUPA – our private healthcare provider – where you are a member of BUPA

 - PM&M – our employee benefits provider

 - uCheck – our DBS check provider

 Kent Pension Fund administers the Local Government Pension Scheme, of which we are a member organisation.
 If you are enrolled in the pension scheme,details provided to KentPension Fund will be your name, date of birth, national insurance number and salary.